p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Platform-as-a-New-User.md

 # **How to Navigate Kalp Studio Platform as a New User**

-Kalp Studio is a comprehensive platform designed to facilitate blockchain and decentralized application (DApp) development.
-As a new user, this guide will help you navigate the platform efficiently.
+Kalp Studio is an all-in-one platform built to simplify blockchain and decentralized application (DApp) development.
+This guide will walk you through the key features and help you get started quickly as a new user.

-As the new user logs in to the dashboard, a total credit of $50 will be credited to the account.
+After logging in, you'll receive a one-time credit of $1 in your account, as shown in the screenshot below.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/1.png)

 !!!
 Note
-    Credits are one-time rewards.
-Users can use those credits to subscribe to the Kalp Studio services.
-Credits will be reflected in the profile segment.
+    These credits are a one-time reward, which you can use to subscribe to Kalp Studio services.
+You’ll see the credits reflected directly in your profile.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/2.png)